lucasprag/vimlociraptor/README.md

 [Vim]lociraptor
 ===============

-My personal collections of of plugins and mappings for NeoVim.
+My personal collections of plugins and mappings for vim|neovim.

 It works with tmux, and it's used for ruby, elixir, bash, and front-end development in JavaScript.